AlexVCaron/mrHARDI/documentation/_cache/source/config/intro.rst

 ------------------------

-In case where executability of configuration can be problematic, or configurations need to be modified programmatically, Magic Monkey also support a limited set of functionalities via ``.json`` configuration files.
+In case where executability of configuration can be problematic, or configurations need to be modified programmatically, mrHARDI also support a limited set of functionalities via ``.json`` configuration files.

 You can defined most of the configuration options via a json object which